GavrilovaMilena/GavrilovaMilena/README.md

 # 👋 Hi, I’m Gavrilova Milena

-# 🌱 Wow, worked in an English company, worked as a tester✌
+# 🌱 Wow, worked for an English company, now as a tester✌

 ## IDE